 Definition of fulfill:

-verb, to meet one’s expectations/needs etc.; to come to an end, usually in positive way
+verb, to meet one’s expectations/needs, etc.; to come to an end, usually in a positive way

 I finished work for today and I can finally fulfill my today’s need of watching the game with the beer in my hand.

-Jerry fulfilled my dream and bought me Birkin bag for our anniversary!
+Jerry fulfilled my dream and bought me a Birkin bag for our anniversary!

-Incorrect spelling, explanation: This mistaken form probably comes from the differences in spelling the word fulfil (or fulfill) in the English-speaking word.
-There are two ways of spelling: American fulfill and British fulfil – these both forms are correct, just used usually in the different parts of the world.
+Incorrect spelling, explanation: this mistaken form probably comes from the differences in spelling of the word fulfil (or fulfill) in the English-speaking world.
+There are two ways of spelling: American fulfill and British fulfil – these both forms are correct, just used usually in different parts of the world.